delthan/downthon_AB/README.md

 downthon_AB is a simple Python script that can turn a folder of Markdown formatted .txt or .md files into a reasonable facsimile of a blog.
 It can serve as a simple, feature-light, flat file blogging platform, or could be used to convert a folder of text or markdown notes into a more organized format.

-downthon_AB is also my very first programming project.
+downthon_AB is also my very first coding project.
 I am starting on my journey of learning to code and this is the project I picked as my starter.
 I had the idea many years ago, back when new blogging platforms were all the rage, and it seemed like a good choice.

 ## How do I use it?